siahmct19/AltonMillArts/pages/about.md

 2.  https://www.altonmill.ca/art/galleries/
 3.   https://www.facebook.com/AltonMill/
 4.  https://www.historicplaces.ca/media/5422/sosguideen.pdf

-## Acknowledgments
-The creators would like to thank those involved for their time and support:

--Martin Kouprie of the Alton Mill Arts Centre for his time and thoughtful conversation -The York University Making and Media Creation Lab for accessible workshops and equipment

 ## References
 The following sources were used to formulate the podcast narration:

 1. Alton Mills Art Center Admin.
 History · Alton Mill.
 (2023).